Authored by the expert who managed and guided the team behind the Spain Property Pack

 What's the vacancy rate for rentals in Palma de Mallorca as of 2026?

-As of early 2026, the estimated vacancy rate for long-term rental properties in Palma de Mallorca is between 2% and 4%, indicating a very tight market where available units get snapped up quickly.
+As of 2026, the estimated vacancy rate for long-term residential rentals in Palma de Mallorca is about 1.5% to 2.5%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Palma de Mallorca.